satoyuichi/BlenderPoly/README.md

 Input some setting values and click "Load" button.
 Downloading important data and thumbnails. **(only included .obj format data)**

 If model count more than input `Page size:`, click "Load" button again to loading next model list.
+Click "Head" button go to head the lists.

 ### Import model
 Chose model and click "Import" button.(Not load material etc)